WeiChen3690/LogCL/README.md

 ### Process data
 First, unpack the data files

-For the three ICEWS datasets 'ICEWS18', 'ICEWS14', 'ICEWS05-15', 'GDELT', go into the dataset folder in the `./data` directory and run the following command to construct the static graph and the query historical subgraph.
+For the three ICEWS datasets 'ICEWS18', 'ICEWS14', 'ICEWS05-15', and 'GDELT', go into the dataset folder in the `./data` directory and run the following command to construct the static graph and the query historical subgraph.
 ```
 cd ./data/
 python get_his_subg.py